rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 of a workspace and setting `git` to the repository containing the workspace).

-Since we haven’t specified any other information, Cargo assumes that we intend to use the latest commit on the Default ("base") branch branch to build our package, which may not necessarily be the main branch.
+Since we haven’t specified any other information, Cargo assumes that we intend to use the latest commit on the default branch branch to build our package, which may not necessarily be the main branch.
 You can combine the `git` key with the `rev`, `tag`, or `branch` keys to specify something else.
 Here's an example of specifying that you want to use